Min0627/Project-1---Data-Science/README.md

 Presents a scenario using Python classes with inheritance and functions.
 Includes class-based module creation, instance testing, and explanation with a final conclusion.

+Vehicle_System.py: Defines the Vehicle base class and child classes Car and Motorcycle.

+Import_Module.py: Tests the module by creating multiple instances and printing vehicle details.

 ---

 # 📂 Part 4: Files & Exceptions